coderabbitai/coderabbit-docs/docs/introduction.md

 Opting Out: You can choose to opt out of data storage at any time.
 Opting out won't affect your access but will limit the personalization of the reviews.

-## CodeRabbit with other AI code generators

-Code reviews remain essential, whether the code is written by a human or a bot.
-This is mainly because the perspective of the reviewer differs from that of the code generator, whether human or machine.
-This distinction is precisely why human peer reviews have been effective for so long.
-While AI-powered code-generation tools like GitHub Copilot hold immense potential, it's important to recognize that these generators are still in their early stages and may not be equipped to auto-generate meaningful code for moderately complex applications.

-## CodeRabbit is different

-Traditional code review tools excel in linting and static analysis, but they fall short in providing context-aware, conversational feedback with actionable suggestions for changes that can be directly committed.
-On the other hand, **CodeRabbit** leverages AI to understand the intent behind the code changes and provide human-like feedback for applying the best practices.